-The recovery period after mole removal treatment is minimal, and most candidates do not experience anything unusual during this time.
-The results of skin mole removal are permanent for most patients, especially in the case of surgical mole removal.
-Generally, the results are immediately visible, but it may take more than one session to achieve the desired results.
+The recovery period after mole removal treatment is minimal, and most candidates do not experience anything unusual.
+The results of skin mole removal are mostly permanent, meaning there is little to no risk of developing a mole in the treated region.

 Can moles be removed permanently?

 Typically, mole removal results are permanent, especially when the mole is surgically removed.
-It is also highly unlikely for a mole to grow back after laser mole removal.
+A mole is also highly unlikely to grow back after the laser treatment.

 Is mole removal painful?

-Not all mole removal techniques are invasive, but the surgical procedures can be painful.
-However, surgical mole removal is performed under local anesthesia to avoid any discomfort or pain during the treatment.
-If the treatment site is enclosed with stitches, it will hurt until the skin heals completely.
+Not all mole removal techniques are invasive, but surgical procedures can be painful.
+However, since this procedure is performed under local anesthesia, you won’t feel discomfort or pain during the treatment.
+The treatment site may hurt until the skin heals completely.
 But this pain can be easily managed with painkillers.

 How long does mole removal take?